Exelon idles New Jersey's Oyster Creek nuclear plant

-NEW YORK Aug 27 Exelon Corp (EXC.N) said on Saturday it took offline its Oyster Creek nuclear power plant in New Jersey as a precautionary measure as Hurricane Irene bore down on the U.S. East Coast.
+NEW YORK Exelon Corp said on Saturday it took offline its Oyster Creek nuclear power plant in New Jersey as a precautionary measure as Hurricane Irene bore down on the U.S. East Coast.

 The reactor, which has a 636 megawatt capacity, enough power for 600,000 homes, was taken offline at 5 p.m.
 EDT (2100 GMT), according to Marshall Murphy, Director of nuclear communications at Exelon.